MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - When you use the advanced setting [OutlookDefaultLabel](clientv2-admin-guide-customizations.md#set-a-different-default-label-for-outlook ) to set a different default label for Outlook, and the label you specify isn't a sublabel, the label is correctly applied.

-- When the Azure Information Protection client is used for the first time and in an Office app, a user with an Active Directory account that isn't configured for single sign-on is prompted to authenticate for Azure Information Protection.
-After successfully authenticating, the client status changes to online, which enables labeling functionality.
+- When the Azure Information Protection client is used in an Office app, a user with an Active Directory account that isn't configured for single sign-on is prompted to authenticate for Azure Information Protection.
+After successfully authenticating, the client status correctly changes to online, which enables labeling functionality.

 ## Version 2.2.19.0